nhoizey/nicolas-hoizey.com/src/articles/2024/06/13/ways-to-use-multiple-displays-from-apple-devices/index.md

 - In 2010, Apple then introduced AirPlay in iOS 4.2, to stream both audio and video from an iPhone, iPad or iPod Touch to an Apple TV.
 - In 2012, with OS X Mountain Lion 10.8, Apple allowed to also use AirPlay on a Mac, to stream the sound of the computer, not just the one from iTunes.
 - Then in 2018, Apple releases AirPlay 2 on iOS 11.4.
-- And finaly, the most important for this article, Apple adds in macOS Monterey 12 the capability for Mac computers to receive an AirPlay stream.
+- And finaly, the most important for this article, **Apple adds in macOS Monterey 12 the capability for Mac computers to receive an AirPlay stream**.

 So yes, a Mac computer can now both send and receive a video and audio stream, so **any compatible Mac display can be used to extend another Mac's display**.